vkay222/The-Human-Machine-Network/README.md

 ### Workflow

 1. **Human Input Layer:** Collects governance proposals and decisions using SNARKs for data privacy and correctness.
+This layer facilitates the encoding of inputs into ecrypted proof circuits.
-2. **Modular DAO Layer:** Processes inputs, applies governance logic, and reaches consensus using scalable Byzantine Fault Tolerance mechanisms.
+2. **Modular DAO Layer:** Processes inputs, applies governance logic, and provides executable commands for agents.
 3. **Execution Layer:** Utilizes autonomous AI agents and zkVMs to implement governance directives securely.

-Each layer ensures effective collection, processing, and execution of human inputs, maintaining privacy and scalability as the DAO evolves.

 ---